A Travel Price Comparison for Families, Couples, and Backpackers Malaga vs. Amsterdam for Nightlife, Music, Backpackers, and Food

 Amsterdam is a bustling city that offers something for everyone.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-You'll find live music and food around the beautiful destination of Malaga.
+You'll find live music and food around the friendly destination of Malaga.
 The old town is one of the main draws for visitors.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This port city offers a variety of activities to choose from.

 Amsterdam is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-You'll find food and scuba diving and snorkeling around the historic port city of Malaga.
+You'll find food and scuba diving and snorkeling around the beautiful port city of Malaga.
 The length of your ideal trip is an individual decision.
 If you have five days, this port city makes for a great vacation.
 Exploring the old town is a popular activity.
 Most people head to the area for the nightlife.
 Five days should give you a good understanding of everything this port city has to offer.

 It's hard to know how much time to spend in Amsterdam.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.